The MetLife Foundation Good Health and Well-Being Challenge finalists are announced! See them here

-Design a solution to promote equitable access to physical and/or mental wellbeing in your community.
+Design a solution to promote high quality access to physical and/or mental wellbeing in your community.

 SDG 3 is all about promoting healthy lives and promoting well-being for all ages.
 Ensuring people prioritize their well-being is paramount to securing a future that is both equitable and sustainable.
 Around the globe, youth have been forced to confront various challenges impacting their wellbeing.
 In 2013, UNICEF estimated there are between 93 million and 150 million youth with disabilities.
 World Health Organization (WHO) reports that at least 2 billion people are visually impaired or blindness due to ageing community, changing lifestyles and limited access to eyecare for low- and middle-income countries.
 Many communities lack access to critical health supports – including physical, dental, oral, and eye insurance or providers.